Ruy Lopez - Original Chess Champion

 is said to be the beginning of a long road to document chess strategy.

 He gave a detailed description of the Spanish Opening in the book.
-It's one of White's fundamental Kingside openings systems and came to be named after the Spanish master.
-You may have heard of it by it's alternative name, the Ruy Lopez Opening.
+It's one of White's fundamental Kingside opening systems and came to be named after the Spanish master.
+You may have heard of it by it's alternative name, the Ruy Lopez Opening

 He was said to be influenced by the work of the Portuguese master Pedro Damiano who had written a book in 1512.
 He later claimed that Damiano's book gave him the idea to write his own.